zowe/docs-site/docs/user-guide/cli-configure-scs-on-headless-linux-os.md

 ### Requirements for headless Linux operating systems

 - Ensure that you installed the secure credential storage requirements that are described in [Zowe CLI software requirements](../user-guide/systemrequirements-cli.md#secure-credential-storage).
 - Unlock the Gnome keyring to allow you to load and store credentials on headless Linux operating systems.
-You can unlock the keyring manually or automatically.
+You can unlock the keyring manually or automatically, see the following instructions.

 ### Unlocking the keyring manually